The University of Montpellier remains committed to supporting students in need

 Educational continuity

-- Free access for all students to Zoom Education and Microsoft Office 365 Education licenses;
+- free access for all students to the Zoom Education and Microsoft Office 365 Education plans;

-- Additional position of disability coordinator to support students with disabilities (as part of the Agil Hybrid project, call for proposals for the hybridization of higher education programs).
+- an additional position for a disability coordinator to support students with disabilities (as part of the Agil Hybrid project, a call for proposals to integrate higher education programs).

 Social and psychological support

-- Establishment of a network of "watchers" who call new high school graduates.
-Forty students were recruited and trained to call nearly 6,000 new high school graduates at the university.
-The aim was to inform them about the university's services and identify those who were struggling.
+- Establishment of a network of “mentors” who reach out to incoming freshmen.
+Forty students were recruited and trained to contact nearly 6,000 incoming freshmen at the university.
+Their primary tasks included informing students about university services and identifying those who were struggling;

 - maintenance of student contracts(Library, Student Centers, etc.);

-- doubling of the FSDIE social assistance budget with the granting of larger amounts of aid;
+- a doubling of the FSDIE social assistance budget, with grants awarded in larger amounts;

 Maintaining social ties

-Proposal for remote activities and increase in sessions (dematerialized art and culture workshops, organization of webinars with artists, I-talks workshop (public speaking), video clips of sewing workshops with a kit given to participants to practice at home, etc.).
+Proposals for remote activities and an increase in sessions (virtual art and culture workshops, webinars with artists, I-talks workshops [public speaking], short video clips of sewing workshops with kits provided to participants for practicing at home, etc.), etc.

-Recruitment of student ambassadors for Covid-19 prevention, in order to raise awareness among students about the importance of wearing masks and following protective measures within the UM.
-43 students were recruited in September across 11 UM sites (including sites outside Montpellier and in university libraries), and two washable masks were donated to students.
+Recruitment of student ambassadors for COVID-19 prevention, to raise awareness among students about the importance of wearing masks and following safety protocols within the University of Montpellier, 43 students were recruited in September across 11 UM campuses (including those located outside Montpellier and in the university libraries), and each student received two reusable masks.

-Under the leadership of the President, the Vice President for Social Responsibility, and the Student Vice President, all relevant departments and central services, as well as the UFRs, Schools, and Institutes, are mobilized to provide the best possible support to students, while upholding the values of equity and solidarity.
+Under the leadership of the President, the Vice President for Social Responsibility, and the Student Vice President, all relevant administrative departments and central services, as well as the academic departments, schools, and institutes, are working together to provide the best possible support to students, guided by the values of fairness and solidarity.